-Animal behavior programs are generally graduate level courses of study that a student can pursue after completing an undergraduate degree in biology, psychology, animal science, or a related field.
-Animal behaviorists generally achieve a Master's degree or Ph.D. in the field.
+Animal behavior programs are generally graduate-level courses of study students can pursue after completing an undergraduate degree in biology, psychology, animal science, or a related field.
+Animal behaviorists generally achieve a master's degree or doctorate in the field.
 Coursework may include etiology, biology, ecology, anatomy & physiology, zoology, animal science, psychology, and statistics.

 Graduate programs in animal behavior are offered at U.C.
 Davis, Arizona State University, and a few other U.S. colleges.
 It is more common for colleges to offer advanced degrees in biology or psychology with a concentration in animal behavior.

 Animal science majors pursue a course of study that usually focuses primarily on the management of livestock species such as cattle, horses, pigs, goats, and sheep.
 The study of companion animal species is included to some degree in many programs.

 Coursework may include topics in behavior, production, meat science, reproduction, genetics, nutrition, ration formulation, agricultural marketing, biology, chemistry, and statistics.
 Animal science graduates can work in many fields or pursue graduate studies in veterinary medicine, reproduction, nutrition, etc. Animal science programs are offered by many colleges and universities.

 Biology majors study a variety of topics such as microbiology, biochemistry, inorganic chemistry, organic chemistry, ecology, genetics, immunology, development, anatomy, and physiology.

 A biology degree is particularly versatile and can provide a path to dozens of animal-related careers or graduate-level studies depending on the specific courses an undergraduate chooses to pursue.
 Nearly all colleges and universities offer a biology degree, and it is also a very common graduate offering.